bitomaxsp/leparquet/README.md

 ### Door rectangles measurements

 Leparquet can take door passages into account.
 You specify door in the config file.
-It is very important how to do measurements of the door passages.
+It is very important how to do the measurements of the door passages.
 You need to measure 3 parameters:

 1. Door passage origin point.
 You measure it from coordinate frame origin (top left corner) along the edge where door is.
 Measurement must be taken from the wall.
 2. Width of the passage.
 You specify width ALONG the edge.
 For example, if the door is at the top room edge, you measure width from left to right.
 If the door is on the right or left edge, you measure width from top to bottom.